rydeckik/activity01-course-tools/day03-rstudio-r/activity01-day03-slr.md

 4. Comment on each of these two distributions.
 Be sure to describe their centers, spread, shape, and any potential outliers.

-A: pf\_score - There is a slight skew to the left. - There are potential outliers in the tail where `pf_score` is between 2 and 3. - The center of the data/peak of the histogram is at approximately 6.5. - Spread of the data is between values 2 and 10.
+**Answer:** Looking at the histogram for `pf_score`, we can see that there is a slight skew to the left.
+There are potential outliers in the left tail where `pf_score` is between 2 and 3 and then one around 9.5.

-A: pf\_expression\_control - Spread is between 0 and 8. - Increments in
-1.25. - data peaks around 4. - Roughly unimodal in shape. - Data is
-approximately normally distributed.
+The center/peak of the data is at approximately 6.5.
+It is Spread between values 2 and 10.

+Looking at the histogram for `pf_expression_control`, the data distribution appears to be approximately normal.
+The center/median of the data appears to be around 4 while it is spread between 0 and 8.

 3. What type of plot would you use to display the relationship between the personal freedom score, `pf_score`, and the political pressures and controls on media content index,`pf_expression_control`?

-A: I would use a scatterplot to display the relationship between `pf_score` and `pf_expression_control`.
+**Answer**: I would use a scatterplot to display the relationship between `pf_score` and `pf_expression_control`.

 -   In the R code chunk below titled `relationship-plot`, plot this relationship using the variable `pf_expression_control` as the